maciejmroz/modern-scala-stack/Readme.md

 - I do not use `Kleisli` for dependency injection unless I have to (like for http4s/Caliban integrations), and I do not use any dependency injection framework, only traditional constructor parameter passing.
 This is an experiment I am not 100% sure of - might backtrack on this going forward.
-- Going with the theme of concrete effect types, services are fixed on `IO` effect, as this is the "common ground" for all CE apps and requires no explaining to anyone.
+- Going with the theme of concrete effect types, algebras are fixed on `IO` effect, as this is the "common ground" for all CE apps and requires no explaining to anyone.
 Should anyone ever want to extend this layer of the system, they can just do so based on whatever they _already_ know, with zero surprises.
 And for testing, lifting pure values to `IO` isn't really much different from using `Id` type parameter in testing abstract `F[_]` algebras.
   At infrastructure/app level there's `Fx` effect type, which really is a `Kleisli` - I guess not something that can easily be avoided.
 This creates natural separation of system layers - maybe that's good?
-Alternate design would be to just use tagless final all the way, extend environment type to include services, and privide typeclasses to access the environment (maybe even just use `Ask` from cats-mtl).
-This might be cleaner if you look through functional programming lens (and maybe even objectively better) but I believe it would also be harder to get into, unless you come to scala from Haskell.
+Alternate design would be to just use tagless final all the way, extend environment type to include concrete algebra implementations, and provide typeclasses to access the environment (maybe even just use `Ask` from cats-mtl).
+This might be cleaner if you look through functional programming lens (and maybe even objectively better) but I believe it would also be harder to get into, unless you are a Scala/FP veteran.
 - I absolutely _do_ use macro-based capabilities of libraries like Caliban and intend to use it in cases where I believe it to be improvement to productivity and/or readability.
 Other example (although a smaller one) is excellent chimney library for transforming data types.
 - The syntax used is new Python-esque Scala syntax, with scalafmt set up to rewrite into this syntax.
 This is an experiment at reducing visual noise, which is an aspect of Python I really like (this also applies to Haskell, which is likely a better analogy in FP context any way;) ).

-Again, look for comments in the code for more specifics.